 }

-Selectively updating lock state entries
+Updating lock state entries selectively

 In order to update only specific modules of a configuration, you can use the --update-locks command line flag.
 It takes a comma (,) separated list of module notations.
-In this mode, the existing lock state is still used as input to resolution, filtering out the modules targeted by the update.
+In this mode, the existing lock state is still used as input to resolution, filtering out the modules targeted by the update:

 Wildcards, indicated with *, can be used in the group or module name.
 They can be the only character or appear at the end of the group or module respectively.
 The following wildcard notation examples are valid: